calebHankins/model-citizen/CONTRIBUTING.md

 All commits to the project must pass linting and style guidelines.

 ### Perl
-- Code should be formatted using the **perltidy.rc** in the project's root and the Perl::Tidy tool.
+- Code should be formatted using the `.perltidyrc` in the project's root and the Perl::Tidy tool.
-- Code should pass Perl::Critic on at least **stern** severity with no errors/warnings.
+- Code should pass Perl::Critic with no errors/warnings using the `.perlcriticrc` in the project's root.
+    - Any exceptions should be documented, noted in the pull request, and an exception added to the `.perlcriticrc` file.
+- Please rebuild the manifest via the Build app if you added/removed any files: `.\Build manifest`

 #### Suggested tools
 If you are using [vscode](https://code.visualstudio.com/) as your development environment, the following extensions are recommended to ease linting tasks: